LinShuhaiLAB/LipidIN/README.md

 - Estimated Time for Each Module
 ```
   In the R code：
-      Batch realization of converting mzML to rda cost time approximately 1.69 mins
+      Batch realization of converting mzML to rda cost time approximately 10 s
-      EQ module cost time approximately 2.34 mins (<0.1s for querying and 2.3 mins for data preprocssing of LCI)
+      EQ module cost time approximately 12s (<0.1s for querying and 11 s for data preprocssing of LCI)
       LCI module cost time approximately 1.62 mins
 ```